 For Local Area BS, the requirements of subclause 6.6.4.2.4 shall apply (Category A and B).

-The application of either Category A or Category B limits shall be the same as for Transmitter spurious emissions in subclause 6.6.5.
+The application of either Category A or Category B basic limits shall be the same as for Transmitter spurious emissions in subclause 6.6.5.

 --- Next change ---